 In-work tax credit (IWTC)

 The new rate will update automatically and create a new entitlement period.
-If you're eligible, you'll get a Notice of Entitlement in either myIR or the post.
+If you're eligible, you would have received a Notice of Entitlement in late June.

 Paid parental leave (PPL)

-The new tax thresholds will update automatically.
-You'll get a new Notice of Entitlement in either myIR or in the post.
+The new tax thresholds have updated.
+You would have received a new Notice of Entitlement in late June.

 Changes for employers

-If you use payroll software, your provider should give you an update with the new rates when they have it ready.
-We’ll give software providers the new payroll specifications before 31 July 2024.
+If you use payroll software, your provider should have given you an update with the new rates when they had it ready.
+We gave software providers the new payroll specifications in July.

 If you file manually or don't use a software provider, make sure you use the new tax tables in your calculations.